Deep Nets: What have they ever done for Vision?: Towards Understanding Deep Nets

 At a more intuitive level it seems possible to get some rough understanding of Deep Nets at least when applied to visual tasks.
 The hierarchical structure of Deep Nets is similar to classical models of the visual cortex such as the NeoCognition \citep{fukushima1982neocognitron} and HMax \citep{riesenhuber1999hierarchical} and captures many of the intuitions which motivated these models.
 Deep Nets contain feature representations where those at lower levels have receptive fields of limited sizes and which are sensitive to the precise positions of patterns.
 But as we ascend the hierarchy the receptive fields become larger and more sensitive to specific patterns, while being less concerned about their exact locations.

 This can be partially understood by studying the activities of the internal filters/features of the convolutional levels of Deep Nets \citep{DBLP:conf/eccv/ZeilerF14, DBLP:journals/corr/YosinskiCNFL15}.
 In particular, if Deep Nets are trained for scene classification then some convolutional layer filters roughly correspond to objects which appear frequently in the scene, while if the Deep Nets are trained for object detection, then some features roughly correspond to parts of the objects \citep{DBLP:journals/corr/ZhouKLOT14}.
-In detailed studies of a restricted subset of objects (e.g., vehicles), researchers \citep{DBLP:journals/corr/WangZPY15} discovered regular patterns of activity of the feature vectors, called visual concepts, which corresponded approximately to the semantic parts of objects (with sensitivity to viewpoint), see Figure~\ref{fig:vc}.
-But we acknowledge that while theses studies are encouraging they remain fairly impressionistic and lack the precision of true understanding (e.g., these studies have not yet enabled researchers to learn models of objects and object-parts in an unsupervised manner).
+Detailed studies of feature properties for a restricted class of objects (e.g., vehicles) and with fixed object scales show that clusters of feature responses are often interpretable and correspond to subparts of the objects \citep{DBLP:journals/corr/WangZPY15}.\footnote{In addition to visualization, training a small neural network (also known as readout functions) on top of deep features is another popular technique of assessing how much they encode some particular properties, which is now widely adopted in the self-supervised learning literature \citep{DBLP:conf/eccv/NorooziF16, DBLP:conf/eccv/ZhangIE16}.} But we acknowledge that while these studies are encouraging they remain mostly impressionistic and lack the precision of true understanding (e.g., these studies have not yet enabled researchers to learn models of objects and object-parts in an unsupervised manner).